NimaBoscarino/react-rails-boilerplate/README.md

 ## Deployment to Heroku

-This boilerplate is all set up to deal with deploying to Heroku.
-If you have the Heroku CLI tools installed you can run `heroku create` to create the Heroku project, and then run `git push heroku master` to deploy your project any time you want!
+This boilerplate is _almost_ all set up to deal with deploying to Heroku.
+If you have the Heroku CLI tools installed you can run `heroku create` to create the Heroku project.

+Then we must run two commands to tell Heroku to first build our React app, and _then_ build the Rails app.

+1. `heroku buildpacks:add heroku/nodejs --index 1`
+2. `heroku buildpacks:add heroku/ruby --index 2`

+Once you've done that, you can run `git push heroku master` to deploy your project any time you want!
 Note, however, that deploying to Heroku can be a _little_ slow since Heroku needs to build your React app.
 Just give it some time.

 Once it's deployed, you can run the following commands to manage your app: